dat310-spring21/course-info/exercises/js/more/README.md

 ![Exercise4](images/exercise4.png)

+  - Can you use your timer several times?
+If not, why?

 ## Exercise #5: Card board

   - When the "Deal cards" button is pressed, create cards and place them in a grid layout, as specified in the select list (the format is `sizeCols x sizeRows`).